-The Cape Town Cycle Tour is the largest timed cycling event in the world, and it also celebrates its 40th year in 2017.
+The Cape Town Cycle Tour is the largest timed cycling event in the world, and it celebrates its 41st year in 2019.
 Attracting in excess of 35 000 cyclists from around the globe each year, this iconic event is definitely a unique experience for participants and spectators alike.

-The Cape Town Cycle Tour forms part of a Lifecycle Week of activities that in clude an event for juniors (0-12 years), the largest health & lifestyle Expo (3 days / 75 000 visitors) and two days of mountain biking in the winelands.
+The Cape Town Cycle Tour forms part of a Lifecycle Week of activities that include an event for juniors (0-12 years), the largest health & lifestyle Expo (3 days / 75 000 visitors) and one day of mountain biking in the winelands.

 The Cape Town Cycle Tour injects some R500 million into the Western Cape economy every year, but even more significant is the millions it raises for welfare and the impact this has on the needy both regionally and beyond.
 The main beneficiaries of the Cycle Tour are the Pedal Power Association (PPA) and Rotary Club of Claremont, which are equal stakeholders in the Cape Town Cycle Tour Trust, the organisers of the annual event.
 Rotary and the PPA share around R9 million of the proceeds between them, thanks to those who participate in this iconic event.

 The PPA and the Rotary Club of Claremont plough these funds back into numerous organisations in local communities, including schools; children’s homes; skills development programmes and cycling development projects.

 Date.
 March 10th, 2019